911 Emergency Services Architecture

 A Cisco Emergency Responder cluster is essentially a collection of Cisco Emergency Responder groups that share location information.
 Each group shares the location of any endpoint it finds on an access switch or in an IP subnet.

 Cisco Emergency Responder group B, on the other hand, has detected the presence of endpoint A3 in one of the switches that it monitors.
-Because the endpoint is not registered with Unified CM cluster B, endpoint A3 is advertised through the Cisco Emergency Responder LDAP database as an
+Because the endpoint is not registered with Unified CM cluster B, endpoint A3 is advertised through the Cisco Emergency Responder database as an unknown endpoint.

-Because the two Cisco Emergency Responder groups are communicating through an LDAP database, they can determine that Cisco Emergency Responder group B's
+Because the two Cisco Emergency Responder groups are communicating through a replicated database table, they can determine that Cisco Emergency Responder group B's unknown endpoint A3 is the same as Cisco Emergency Responder group A's unlocated endpoint A3.

 The Unlocated Phone page in Cisco Emergency Responder group A will display the endpoint's MAC address along with the remote Cisco Emergency Responder group (in this, case Cisco Emergency Responder group B).